jtkovacs/jtkovacs.github.io/REFS/modeling.md

-# Modeling systems & processes

-_The following notes are largely based on Steirn (1999) and Smartdraw.com (n.d.)._
+_The following notes are largely based on Steirn (1999) and Scott Page's Coursera class on [Model Thinking](https://www.coursera.org/course/modelthinking)._

-The representation of a system needs contextual metadata clarifying the date and/or version it describes.
+# Why model?

+Models of a process, system, or interface can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).

+# Model typologies

+Steirn (1999) organizes models

 Types of diagrams, per Smartdraw.com (n.d.):